/api/transactions/export

 • Destination folder path

-7. Return detailed results including exported coin count and file paths
+8. Return detailed results including exported coin count, file paths, and wallet path used

 Coin Selection Algorithm